cecat/util-watch/Arduino/hardware/README.txt

 differently if starting from scratch.

 Note the sensors all have power and ground, which will be connected to the Arduino pins.
-There is a nice labeled diagram of the FIo here:
+There is a nice labeled diagram of the Fio here:

 	https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide/hardware-overview-fio-v3